IvanoMaker/libcurl-weather-terminal/README.md

 # C++ Text-Based Weather App Using libcurl

-This is a command-line weather application written in modern C++ that uses [libcurl](https://curl.se/libcurl/) to fetch weather data based on a U.S. ZIP code.
+This is a command-line weather application written in C++ that uses [libcurl](https://curl.se/libcurl/) to fetch weather data based on a U.S. ZIP code.
 It uses the [Zippopotam.us API](http://api.zippopotam.us/) to convert ZIP codes to latitude and longitude, and the [OpenWeatherMap API](https://openweathermap.org/current) to retrieve current weather conditions.

 ---